danielorn/aks-keda-win-container-hack/part2/README.md

-# Instructions for part 2: Deploy in AKS utilizing KEDA
+# Deploy ScaledJobs in AKS utilizing KEDA and process messages from Servicebus queues

 ## Part 2 - Description